Skip to main content

 Day 9: Bequia > St Vincent

-We’re sailing to St. Vincent, but this time we’ll anchor in Chateaubelair Bay.
-It’s a very picturesque spot, with views of beautiful rows of palm trees and untouched coastline.
+We return to Saint Vincent, this time anchoring in the picturesque Chateaubelair Bay, with views of rows of palm trees and untouched coastline.

 Day 10: St Vincent > St Lucia